-Neal has been active in community and public service for over 25 years.
-He is a current member of the Board of Trustees of the King County Bar Association, one of the leading organizations in the state of Washington working to improve access to justice.
-For four years, he was the chair of that organization’s Public Policy Committee.
-He is also a past member of the Board of Trustees of Washington Ceasefire, at the time the leading non-profit organization in the state of Washington advocating for common-sense laws to reduce gun violence.
-During college and law school, Neal worked on public policy for the White House Office on Environmental Policy, the California State Assembly Natural Resources Committee, the US Department of Justice Environmental Enforcement Division, and the Environmental Defense Fund as a law clerk and intern.
+Councilmember Black has been involved in public policy and related community service for over 25 years.
+Since November 2019, he has been a member of the Kirkland City Council.
+From 2014-2019, he was the chair of the Public Policy Committee of the King County Bar Association, where he is now a member of the Board of Trustees, addressing issues associated with diversity in the legal profession and equal access to justice.
+Prior to that, from 2007 to 2009, he was a member of the Board of Trustees of Washington Ceasefire, which at that time was the leading organization in Washington advocating for common sense gun safety legislation.
+Councilmember Black has also worked on public policy for the White House Office on Environmental Policy (1994), the California State Assembly Natural Resources Committee (1993), the US Department of Justice Environmental Enforcement Division (1997), and the Environmental Defense Fund (1996) as a law clerk intern.

 Councilmember Black was born on Adak Island, near the southwestern tip of Alaska's Aleutian Islands.
 He grew up in a small town in the high desert of Central Oregon, and since 1998 has lived in Kirkland with his wife, two sons, and their pet Havanese.

 Regional Representation: Water Resource Inventory Area Salmon Recovery Council (WRIA 8), Eastside Transportation Partnership (ETP), Sound Cities Association representative to the King County Regional Law, Safety and Justice Committee